How to trade this market better? Is this question really bugging you?

-By continuously updating our belief based on the new evidence is where bayesian plays a major rule especially in an uncertain environment and thereby taking better decision making.
+Continuously updating our beliefs based on the new evidence is where Bayesian plays a major role, especially in an uncertain environment thereby making better decision making.

-As a trader, it is highly critical to take objective decisions during uncertain times because that could directly contradict your prior belief about events and more than that it could bring bigger damage to the portfolio if false positive belief got traded.
+As a trader, it is highly critical to make objective decisions during uncertain times because that could directly contradict your prior belief about events and more than that it could bring bigger damage to the portfolio if false positive beliefs got traded.

-So Keeping a continuous track record of how markets reacted to events, how your indicators behaved during events provides you a fair idea of whether to trade the events or not.
-If yes to trade the event day then how one should prepare trading it.
+So Keeping a continuous track record of how markets reacted to events, and how your indicators behaved during events provides you a fair idea of whether to trade the events or not.
+If yes to trade the event day then how one should prepare to trade it.
 What are the likely scenarios?
-Such preparation helps you to see reduce the false positive in your decisions.
+Such preparation helps you to reduce the false positives in your decisions.

 Both in Market Profile & Orderflow, we give more importance to the ongoing newer information than what happened in the past i.e focusing on what is happening right now.
 By reading the past data of Market Profile Charts & Orderflow one could predict what is likely to happen (prior belief).
 However by focusing on what is happening right now, one could adjust their prior belief and not be so rigid about the prior belief as the newer information is presenting a change in context (Posterior Belief) from the prior belief.
 Thereby End of the Day you look like less of an idiot when dealing with uncertain market conditions.